jhpyle/docassemble/_docs/docker.md

 boot process, but the main bottleneck is the updating of software packages.
 On some systems it may take up to 20 minutes for **docassemble** to boot.
-If you want to investigate what is happening on the server, see the [troubleshooting] shooting.
+If you want to investigate what is happening on the server, see the [troubleshooting] section.

 If you are running [Docker] on [AWS], the address will be something like `http://ec2-52-38-111-32.us-west-2.compute.amazonaws.com` (check